rahil627/fighting-game-anarchy/docs/index.md

 read 'n help make [the wiki](https://github.com/Rahil627/fighting-game-anarchy/wiki). it's super simple!! or:
 help make [*this* web-site](https://github.com/Rahil627/fighting-game-anarchy). it's also quite simple!
 Just ask for permission to edit it.
 Sooo much to do!! :) :)

+todo: should create a forum (use Discourse), even if it's just for the nostalgia of smashboards :)